nafisulbari/emergency-informations-bangladesh/README.md

 # Emergency Informations Bangladesh

-This is a citizen management system for my System Analysis and Design lab project.
+This is an emergency information management system for my System Analysis and Design lab project.

 Here every citizen will have a unique id and QR code.